inertiaui/modal/docs/installation.md

 :::

-There's no backend package required for Inertia Modal, so you don't need to install anything using Composer.

 ## Inertia.js Configuration

-Inertia Modal requires a `ModalRoot` component to be mounted in your app.
+Inertia Modal requires a *root*-component to be mounted in your app.
 You can do this in the main `app.js` file where you initialize your Inertia app using the `createInertiaApp` function.

-You only need to change the render function to include the `ModalRoot` component and pass the `App` component as a child of `ModalRoot`.
-If you're using React, you also need to wrap the `ModalRoot` component with the `ModalStackProvider` component.
+You only need to change the render function to include the `renderApp` method and pass the `App` component and `props` object to it.

 ::: code-group